rchain/board/Bylaws.md

 1.  ### RChain Tokens

-No additional RChain staking tokens may be created without an affirmative vote of less than 51% of active members present at a meeting at which a quorum is present of the membership to approve their creation.
-This includes creating additional tokens of a type which already exists, or the creation of a new category of staking token.
+Any additional RChain staking tokens (REV) issuance shall require an **affirmative vote of greater than 50%** of active members present at a meeting at which a quorum of the membership is present to approve their creation.
 No vote of the membership is required for the initial creation of REV tokens.
-After their initial creation, any additional creation of REV tokens shall require an affirmative vote of no less than 51% of active members present at a meeting at which a quorum is present.

 2.  ### Amendment Requires Member Vote